CASFRI/CASFRI/docs/specifications/README.md

 | GRAMINOIDS      | Graminoids with shrub cover < 25%      |
 | NOT_APPLICABLE  | Attribute does not apply to this record |

 <sup>2</sup>National Wetlands Working Group 1988.
 Wetlands of Canada.
-Ecological Land Classification Series No. 24.
+Ecological Land Classification Series No.Â 24.

 <sup>3</sup>Alberta Wetland Inventory Standards.
 Version 1.0.
 June 1977.
 L. Halsey and D. Vitt.